Alessandro-Salerno/Forflex/README.md

 </div>

 ## Features
-- Java functions callable from inside the expressions
+- Java function invocation inside expressions
-- Support for strings in function parameters
+- Strings in function parameters (used to retreive data from the host program)
-- Support for expression parameters (passed from Java program)
+- Expression parameters
-- Support for custom algebric structures (Real numbers are the default)
+- Custom algebric structures other than real numbers
-- Custom exceptions and error messages
+- Parse tree caching
+- Error handling

 ## Syntax and grammar
 The grammar is defined in pseudo-BNF as follows: